Islamic Geometry, Brass Etching, Bookbinding with Hamza

 Fes is the third largest city in Morocco and known as the cultural capital of the nation.
 Fes El-Bali, the oldest walled medina, is recognized as a UNESCO World Heritage Site.
 It is home to the oldest university in the world, University of Al Quaraouiyine, founded in the 9th century by a woman named Fatima al-Fihria.
 From discovering Souk Al Henna for the best spices and herbs to visiting Mellah, the oldest organized urban Jewish neighborhood in Morocco, Fes will be nothing short of rich sensations and history.

 This VAWAA is available for a longer duration.
-Please let us know when you send a booking request.
+If interested in extending your time, let us know by how many days and we will do our best to accommodate you.
 Hamza can also assist in a taxi-pick up and will be happy to take you to his favorite lunch spots.